cman131/devcycle-server/README.md

 *Note all commands below need to be ran within the root directory of the Django Project*

 1. Need to load the South table into the database, this is where all the migration instructions are kept. *--all* make sures South is tracking all tables already set.

 `./manage.py syncdb --all`

 2. The models already exist and are initialized by South already, we need to track it.
 They are stored in the migrations folder of each model.

-*`./manage.py migrate rider 0001 --fake`
+* `./manage.py migrate rider 0001 --fake`

-*`./manage.py migrate location_update 0001 --fake`
+* `./manage.py migrate location_update 0001 --fake`

-*`./manage.py migrate tour_config 0001 --fake`
+* `./manage.py migrate tour_config 0001 --fake`

 This should add the current models to the database.

-1.After making changes to models and wanting to reflect changes in db.
+After making changes to models and wanting to reflect changes in db.

 Check if changes were made to the model:

 `./manage.py schemamigration <model_name> --auto`

 2. Execute the changes:

 `./manage.py migrate <model_name>`

+When adding models

+`./manage.py schemamigration <model_name> --initial`